canonical/microceph/docs/snap/reference/commands/disk.rst

 .. note::

+   When MicroCeph is installed from the Snap Store, the ``dm-crypt`` interface auto-connects, so no manual ``snap connect`` is required.
-   To enable encryption support, connect the snap interface and load the kernel module:
+   For locally-built or ``--dangerous`` installs, connect the snap interface and load the kernel module manually:

    .. code-block:: bash